anne-marschner/SYDAG/README.md

 If you are having trouble building the Docker containers, make sure that you are running VS Code and Docker as an administrator.

 #### Why is the generation failing?
-If you forgot to set parameters, SYDAG may not be able to generate a result and will return you to the Summary page.
-Restart the program and make sure that you have set all the necessary parameters.
-Pay special attention to the selection of error methods for each individual dataset.
+If you forget to set certain configuration parameters, SYDAG may fail to generate a result and redirect you to the Summary page.
+Restart the program and ensure that all necessary parameters are properly configured.
+Pay particular attention to selecting error methods for each dataset.

 #### Why do my generated datasets look different from what I expected?
 You can check several points: